makew0rld/hinge-to-sqlite/README.md

 python3 analysis.py hinge.db
 ```

-- `hinge.db` is the path to your SQLite database file, it doesn't have to exist yet.
+- `hinge.db` is the path to your SQLite database file, it doesn't have to exist yet
 - `matches.json` is the path to your `matches.json` file from your Hinge export

 ## License